California Justices Leery of Bid to Speed Executions

 “This is a very unusual thing to say about a statute that uses the word ‘shall’ that it’s only aspirational, and then provides no work plan for how that goal is to be achieved,” Liu said.

-Justice Mario Florentino-Cuellar criticized what he called “these pretty stark time limits.”
+Justice Mariano Florentino-Cuellar criticized what he called “these pretty stark time limits.”

 “I search in vain for language like ‘to the greatest extent practicable’ or ‘in the interest of justice,’ and I see instead a stark time limit,” he said.